 Best practice with accounts is to use custom schema attributes for any data that needs to be consistent over multiple sub-organisations (e.g. job roles, specialities, temporary status) and reporting is the same.

-Reporting goes further and enforces that practice as it will not generate a report for permission sets or user groups that covers more than the current organisation.
+Reporting goes further and enforces that practice as it will not generate a report for permission sets or user groups that covers more than one organisation.
 This is going to be a significant factor in any approach you take.

 The bottom line is that to make the most of the reporting options, you need to make sure that the accounts your users are issued include all the relevant information that you want to report on, stored in (or mapped to) attributes that the system will aggregate on.